markroepke/my-site/projects.md

 `flxr` is an R package for retrieving movie data.
 It can be found on <a href="http://www.github.com/markroepke/flxr" target="_blank" class="class2">GitHub</a>.

+## Open-source contributions

 ### cattonum - An R package for feature encoding

 `cattonum` is an R package for feature encoding.
 It was created and is maintained by <a href="https://bfgray3.github.io/" target="_blank" class="class2">Bernie Gray</a> - it is available on <a href="https://cran.r-project.org/web/packages/cattonum/index.html" target="_blank" class="class2">CRAN</a> and <a href="http://www.github.com/bfgray3/cattonum" target="_blank" class="class2">GitHub</a>.

 I am a credited contributor on `cattonum` after adding median target encoding to the arsenal of encoding methods.

+### skimr - An R package for frictionless summary statistics

+`skimr` is an R package for frictionless summary statistics.
+It was created and is maintained by <a href="https://elinwaring.org/" target="_blank" class="class2">Elin Waring</a> but has had <a href="https://cran.r-project.org/web/packages/skimr/index.html" target="_blank" class="class2">many contributors</a> - it is available on <a href="https://cran.r-project.org/web/packages/skimr/index.html" target="_blank" class="class2">CRAN</a> and <a href="http://www.github.com/ropensci/skimr" target="_blank" class="class2">GitHub</a>.

+I am a credited contributor on `skimr` after adding the whitespace statistic to summarizations of character-vector variables.

 ## Apps